 My grandmother was an amazing conversationalist.
 Quite frankly she could focus on a conversation better than anyone else in my family.
 She had vivid memories of her youth and she would tell us incredibly in-depth stories about where she lived and what she did throughout her lifetime.
-No matter how tired she was she always asked me about my husband, my husband’s work, my relationship with my in-laws (which is ridiculously rocky), and my children.
+No matter how tired she was she always asked me about my husband, my husband’s work, my in-laws, and my children.
 She always made time to listen to my concerns and problems and she tried to provide guidance along the way.

 I have a lot of memories of my grandmother talking openly about her political beliefs.
 She never shied away from political topics.
 (For example: Just a few months ago we discussed the Standford rape case and her views on abortion, which is not exactly every day conversation for a 94 year old.)
 She always did so with a clear point of view and with intelligent perspectives on difficult issues.
 She liked to debate topics even when she thought I was dead wrong.
 In fact, I think she liked to talk about them the most when she and I differed in our points of view.